mflp/PAD_HE/README.md

 $ cmake --build build
 $ cd build/bin
 $ ./sealexamples
+Then, select 2 in the console menu.

 Important note: The directory of two programming files- rawplain.cpp and encodersplain.cpp- should be updated based on the local directory of "all_data" folder.
+It is important that the programming files having "Number_" (e.g., 1_) are not considered within the scope of the application as noted in the CMakeLists.txt
 ````

 The theoretically client and server are evaluated as two separate parties.
 However, the code contains both functionalities in the same main function, which could be separated programmatically if needed/required.